 To protect your servers, you put them into private networks (Part 7).

-You set up scheduled backups and schema migrations for your data stores (Part 9 [coming soon]).
+You set up schema migrations and backups for your data stores (Part 9).

-To get better visibility into your systems, you set up basic monitoring (Part 10 [coming soon]).
+To get better visibility into your systems, you set up monitoring (Part 10 [coming soon]).

 Stage 2